Tokoen/Stock-Analyzer-Power-BI/README.md

 ## Notes
 - Ensure the stock tickers are valid before running the script.
+- The **Stock Sector** table fits up to 4 stocks, but more can be added by copying the code.
 - An example analysis on General Mills (GIS) has been provided as a reference in the 'Analysis' folder, as well as screenshots below.

 ## Screenshots